Robert MacIntyre betting profile: Sony Open in Hawaii - PGA TOUR

 MacIntyre's advanced stats and rankings

+- He has averaged -0.235 Strokes Gained: Approach the Green over his last five starts.

-- MacIntyre posted an average of -0.118 Strokes Gained: Off-the-Tee in his past five tournaments.
+- MacIntyre has posted strong putting numbers with an average of 1.016 Strokes Gained: Putting in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, MacIntyre averaged -0.235 in his past five tournaments.
+- His overall play has resulted in an average of 0.718 Strokes Gained: Total over his last five starts.

-- Around the greens, MacIntyre delivered a 0.055 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, MacIntyre averaged 1.016 Strokes Gained: Putting in his past five tournaments.

 All stats in this article are accurate for MacIntyre as of the start of the Sony Open in Hawaii.